-Written Policies and Procedures
+1. Written Policies and Procedures

-- 1. Obtain and inspect the District's written policies and procedures and observe whether they address each of the following categories and subcategories (if applicable to public funds and the District's operations): - a) Budgeting, including preparing, adopting, monitoring, and amending the budget b) Purchasing, including (1) how purchases are initiated; (2) how vendors are added to the vendor list; (3) the preparation and approval process of purchase requisitions and purchase orders; (4) controls to ensure compliance with the public bid law; and (5) documentation required to be maintained for all bids and price quotes.
+- A. Obtain and inspect the District's written policies and procedures and observe whether they address each of the following categories and subcategories (if applicable to public funds and the District's operations): - i.
+Budgeting, including preparing, adopting, monitoring, and amending the budget - Exception noted.
+The District does not have any written policies and procedures. - ii.
+Purchasing, including (1) how purchases are initiated; (2) how vendors are added to the vendor list; (3) the preparation and approval process of purchase requisitions and purchase orders; (4) controls to ensure compliance with the public bid law; and (5) documentation required to be maintained for all bids and price quotes. - Exception noted.
+The District does not have any written policies and procedures. - iii.
+Disbursements, including processing, reviewing, and approving - Exception noted.
+The District does not have any written policies and procedures. - iv.
+Receipts/Collections, including receiving, recording, and preparing deposits.
+Also, policies and procedures should include management's actions to determine the completeness of all collections for each type of revenue or agency fund additions (e.g. periodic confirmation with outside parties, reconciliation to utility billing after cutoff procedures, reconciliation of traffic ticket number sequences, agency fund forfeiture monies confirmation).